 True to Head’s aggressive skiing nature you’re looking at a deeply cambered ski with a mostly flat tail and an early rise tip.
 Make no mistake, this ski isn’t for novice skiers – you’ll have to learn to tame this beast if you expect to unlock its secrets.

-Best for intermediate to expert skiers willing to put in the time to learn this advanced ski.
+Best for beginners who want to quickly become intermediate to expert skiers and willing to put in the time to learn this advanced ski.

 Check out the Head Ti’s latest price on: Backcountry.com

 Elan is a brand that’s been making skis that go unnoticed to US skiers for too long.

 Their skis are among the most responsive and fun sticks to hit the mountain with and the Ripstick 116 is a perfect all around one ski quiver.